Lake Adger – NC

 - and turkeys!
 There were six lounging around in this particular area and three more in Jackson Cove to the North.

-Now following the opposite shoreline I paddled a cove then into a short creek and back out to a beach to rest me and the logic.
-The ‘dip’ into the water and a snack were refreshing – this is where I noticed other wild turkeys in the field above.
+Now following the opposite shoreline I paddled a cove, then into a short creek and back out to a beach to rest.
+Sometimes you just have to jump in…. the ‘dip’ and a snack were refreshing – this is where I noticed more wild turkeys in the field above.

-With more than 4 hours of paddling behind me and now late in the afternoon I started thinking about the marina and heading that way.
-The day had been just right, overcast just enough to keep the blaring sun off of me, yet sunny and warm enough to jump in ‘if needed.’
+With more than 4 hours of paddling behind and now late in the afternoon I started thinking about the marina and heading that way.
+The day had been just right – overcast just enough to keep the blaring sun off of me, yet sunny and warm enough to jump in too.

 Of course I love public boat ramps, it is the cheapest of entertainment – from something much more comfortable than a lawn chair...